 The Montana Center for the Book is pleased to announce the 2017 Montana Center for the Book Prize recipients.
 The MCB Prize has been awarded to five programs across the state in recognition of their efforts to promote literacy and literature in their communities.
 Award-winning programs will each receive a $1,000 award and have their events promoted by Humanities Montana.

-Stenberg's program is one of five recipients of the 2017 Montana Center for the Book Prize for literary programs.
+The Montana Cowboy Poetry Gathering & Western Music Rendezvous, held annually in mid-August in Lewiston, is one of five recipients of the 2017 Montana Center for the Book Prize for creative literary programming.

 From a large volume of impressive nominations, the Center for the Book Advisory Committee selected the following recipients for the 2017 Montana Center for the Book Prize: